TileDB-Inc/TileDB/doc/source/tutorials/fragments-consolidation.rst

 The second observation is that the merged fragment is *dense* (notice that ``__coords.tdb`` is missing).
-Upon consolidation, TileDB calculates the subdomain that stores only non-empty cells (expanding it to a hyper-rectangle that contains integral tiles).
-In this example, this subdomain happens to be ``[1,4], [1,4]`` (in the general case, the subdomain may be much smaller than the entire domain).
+Upon consolidation, TileDB calculates the subdomain that stores only non-empty cells.
+In this example, this subdomain happens to be ``[1,3], [1,4]`` (in the general case, the subdomain may be much smaller than the entire domain).
 Then it materializes this subdomain in a dense fragment, i.e., it stores the special fill value for every empty cell.
 This is shown in the figure below, and is also evident by